DigitalHistory/advanced-topics-Cappucine/spatial-history/index.md

   <div id="map_legend"></div>
 </div>

+<div class="cleared"></div>

+<h3>Interpretation of the Map</h3>
+The older structures mostly stayed physically identical prior to the bomb, but most of them have been repurposed (Bank, A-bomb Dome).
+The new structures, apart from housing and non-political buildings, resemble the new ideology by being dedicated to peace (Peace Memorial Park and the 60 memorials within, Memorial Museum).
+Other structures had been rebuilt to look like they had previously, and rebuilt to include their purpose relating to their relationship to the atomic bomb (Hiroshima Castle, Rest House, Shima Hospital).
+The cluster of significant buildings are located close to the hypo-center itself.

 <h3>A New Narrative</h3>
-History is a collection of narratives, and the new geography of Hiroshima tells a narrative by infusing the space with meaning.
-The narrative is that of a lotus flower; rising from the ashes; becoming something from nothing.
+History is a collection of narratives, and the new geography of Hiroshima tells a new narrative by infusing the space with meaning.
+That narrative is that of a lotus flower; rising from the ashes; becoming something from nothing.
 It is a narrative that has a beginning, and that beginning is the bomb, therefore it ignores many complexities of WWII and the role Japan had in it.
 The story has a happy ending, despite the thousands who died, because it ends as a world without war.
 The official flower is an Oleander because it was the first blossoming after the bomb; this is how integrated the bomb is in Hiroshima memory.[4](#four)

 <h3>Reconstruction</h3>